Museumslandschaft Hessen Kassel

-The Hessen Kassel Heritage, formely Museumslandschaft Hessen Kassel represents a group of institutions in Kassel, Germany, comprising museums, associated research libraries, and supporting facilities.
+The Hessen Kassel Heritage, formerly Museumslandschaft Hessen Kassel, represents a group of institutions in Kassel, Germany, comprising museums, associated research libraries, and supporting facilities.
 They are overseen by the German federal government in collaboration with Germany's federal state of Hesse.
 The central complex of Schloss Wilhelmshöhe with installed art in the park and grounds was added to the UNESCO list of World Heritage Sites in 2013.